 One of the first major foam mattresses to help spearhead the online mattress industry.
 They are a foam mattress.
 Tuft & Needle’s are created using proprietary designed and formulated foams.
 They are a neutral / slightly firm mattress with a high degree of buoyancy (you sleep more on top of the foam as opposed to sinking into).
 One of Amazon.com’s most popular and highest rated mattresses, they are famed for their support and virtually unbeatable price point.

 Casper made big news several times in 2014 with huge venture funding pushes.
 They used that funding to great effect with a massive marking campaign both on and offline.
-The Casper has a true neutral feel at a 5 out of 10 on the firmness scale.
-It’s a hybrid mattress crafted from latex and memory foam.
+The Casper has a medium feel at a 6 out of 10 on the firmness scale.
+It’s a hybrid mattress crafted from poly foam and memory foam.
 It has moderate sinkage, nice body hug / contouring, and a thick padded cover resulting in delightful comfort.

 Don’t let the name fool you.
 It’s not just for Yoga enthusiasts.
 Like most online mattresses, it’s designed to be a good fit for most sleepers.
 It’s a hybrid foam mattress utilizing two custom proprietary foams developed for and by Yogabed.
 These custom layers sit on top of traditional support foam.
 Yogabed has been developed, designed, and marketed by a team of mattress experts coming from various big names and brands in the sleep industry.

-One of the older members of the online mattress market, Saatva has been shipping mattresses straight to your door for over 3 years.
+One of the older members of the online mattress market, Saatva has been shipping mattresses straight to your door since 2010.
 Unlike most online mattresses, Saatva is a coil-on-coil innerspring mattress.
 Constructed from two layers of steel coils, one individually wrapped with foam, and topped with a euro-style pillow topper.